filipknazo/SmarTT/README.md

 ## Notes:

 1986226009 ID of traffic light is Cukrovar to Biely Kostol.

 Real data to SUMO can be migrated as described here https://sumo.dlr.de/docs/Demand/Routes_from_Observation_Points.html

+Unknown vehicle classes are now ignored by sumo to ensure upwards compatibility when adding classes in the future.
+Netconvert and duarouter support this behavior by setting option --ignore-errors